 Start getting the word out now.

 Post flyers in your lobby and operatories, and start including them in your patient take-home bags.
 Put a stack of flyers on your front desk, and upload an image of your flyer to both your professional and personal social media accounts.
 Encourage your staff to repost your social media announcement on their accounts, and ask your team if they have any other outlets where they could promote the service project, such as through a church, neighborhood group, school, library, club, or other community organization.
-Scroll down to get a free printable flyer and see a tutorial about how to add your practice’s logo and contact information to it.
+Scroll down to see a tutorial about how to add your practice’s logo and contact information to the flyer you choose from the options above.

 Make a supply list.